lqb2/blog/_posts/2019/2019-12-13-blessing-from-a-child-who-committed-suicide.md

 look at where you are right now. i love you. i didn't deserve you. but you had me anyways and for that, i am forever grateful.

-i can imagine that each of you would trade your lives for mine. i cannot imagine how it feels to bring a soul into the world and then watch it leave (i have never had children). i know there is no replacing me. know that i don't want you to. i was yours and you, mine. i am yours. you are mine. time and space are fiction. remember.
+i can imagine that each of you would trade your lives for mine. i cannot imagine how it feels to bring a soul into the world and then watch it leave (i have never had children). i know there is no replacing me. know that i don't want you to. i was yours and you, mine. i am yours. you are mine. time and space are story. remember.

 please hold each other. it how i came to you. it is how you will make it now that i have gone on ahead. everything has changed and nothing has changed.